ACLU Says Authorities Didn’t Follow Due Process With Rosa María Hernández’s Detention | Houston Public Media

 Another main argument of the ACLU’s lawsuit, according to Saldivar, is that Hernández has never been unaccompanied and, therefore, she should have never been sent to the Office of Refugee Resettlement.

-“She has never been without the custody of her mother, she was travelling actually with her adult cousin –who, according to Saldivar, is a U.S. citizen and her permission from the mother– at all times and, so, for authorities to take her under custody as an unaccompanied child is wrong, and to remove her the custody of her parents, the lawful custody she’s always been in since she was born, is a violation of different laws and that’s what we are asserting,” Saldivar noted.
+“She has never been without the custody of her mother, she was travelling actually with her adult cousin at all times and, so, for authorities to take her under custody as an unaccompanied child is wrong, and to remove her the custody of her parents, the lawful custody she’s always been in since she was born, is a violation of different laws and that’s what we are asserting,” Saldivar noted, while adding that Hernández’s cousin is a U.S. citizen.

-The ACLU attorney added that his organization thinks Hernández’s detention the Homeland Security Act of 2002 and the Trafficking Victims Protection Reauthorization Act of 2008.
+The ACLU attorney added that his organization thinks Hernández’s detention can have violated the Homeland Security Act of 2002 and the Trafficking Victims Protection Reauthorization Act of 2008.

 The ACLU will ask the Court for a hearing “as soon as possible.”